Heathcorp/Mastermind/docs/conditionals.md

-### Conditionals

 Mastermind supports basic `if`/`else` statements.
-An `if` statement takes in a single cell expression, if the expression is evaluated to be truthy, then the `if` block is executed, otherwise the optional `else` block is executed.
+An `if` statement accepts an expression that evaluates to a `cell` type, if the expression is evaluated to be truthy (i.e. not equal to `0`), then the `if` block is executed, otherwise the optional `else` block is executed.
 This behaviour can be inverted using the `not` keyword.

 ```
 if 13 {